 Good Epidemiological Practice

-Epidemiology is the cornerstone of public health.
+Epidemiology is the cornerstone of global health.
 It shapes policy decisions and evidence-based practice by identifying risk factors for disease, and targets for preventive healthcare.
-As the foundation of quantitative monitoring and evaluation (M&E) activities and counterfactual impact evaluations (CIE), it provides the evidence base for the scale-up of health interventions.
+As the foundation of quantitative monitoring and evaluation activities and counterfactual impact evaluations, it also provides the evidence base for the scale-up of health interventions.

-Most findings resulting from the application of epidemiological research methods are genuine and make an important contribution to public health, but epidemiology, like any other profession, is liable to malpractice.
-Findings are sometimes obtained from ill-designed or badly implemented, inappropriately analysed or selectively reported studies.
-In other words ‘bad’ studies, which have no place in public health as they undermine the willingness of the general public and governments to act upon genuine findings.
+BMJ Global Health Journal, epidemiology, like any other profession, is liable to malpractice.
+Findings are sometimes obtained from ill-designed, badly implemented, inappropriately analysed or selectively reported studies.
+In other words ‘bad’ studies.
+These have no place in global health because they undermine the willingness of the general public and governments to act upon genuine findings.

-The courses we run and our technical assistance all incorporate relevant elements of GEP.
-We also offer tailor-made training that that deals with specific components of GEP in greater depth.
+courses and offer technical assistance that incorporate relevant elements of GEP.
+We also offer tailor-made trainings that deal with specific components of GEP in greater depth.